jetedonner/botsec/README.md

 ## Testing the script
 You can test the botsec.php script with your own User-Agents like so:

+### Setup BotSec Script
 1. Copy the files to a directory of your choice
+2. Amend the config.php file and:
+	1. Set whether to load agents2ignore from URL or botsec.def.php
-2. Amend the User-Agents array $agentsToDeny in <?= $botsecScript ?> with you own
+	2. Amend the User-Agents array $agentsToDeny in botsec.def.php or at URL-File with you own User-Agents
+3. Include botsec.php in your index.php or other startup PHP-scripts that will be loaded for the requests in question

+### Test BotSec locally
-3. Goto the directory containing the files in a terminal
+1. Goto the directory containing the files in a terminal
-4. Execute "php -S 127.0.0.1:8888" in the terminal
+2. Execute "php -S 127.0.0.1:8888" in the terminal
-5. Open the address "127.0.0.1:8888" with your Webbrowser of choice
+3. Open the address "127.0.0.1:8888" with your Webbrowser of choice
-6. Now you should see the success message
+4. Now you should see the success message
-7. With Google Chrome you can amend the User-Agent for the Request like so
+5. With Google Chrome you can amend the User-Agent for the Request like so
 	1. Open the developer console of Google Chrome with CMD+Option+J
 	2. In the developer console click the three dots in the upper right corner
 	3. Click on "More Tools" > "Network Conditions"